OSINT: Foundations (Virtual Course)

 • Working with data aggregators

-Automating Intelligence Collection II
+Automating OSINT Collection II

 Automating SOCMINT Collection